WebberZone/top-10/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Fixed: Multiple rows being created for same ID
+* Fixed: Counter display
+* Added: New button to clear the duplicate rows in the tables
+* Fixed: Top 10 should be lighter on the server now

 = 1.6.1 =
 * Turned the credit option to false by default.
 This setting won't effect current users.